shirkerohit/developer-wiki/src/data/README.md

 1. **Fork the repository**: Create a fork of the repository to work on your changes.
 2. **Create a branch**: Create a new branch for your feature or bug fix.
 3. **Add your contribution**:
-    - Navigate to the `src/data` directory.
+    - Navigate to the `src/data/resources` directory.
-    - Create a new file for your category if it doesn't exist.
-For example, if you are adding a new category called "APIs", create a file named `apis.js`.
-    - Add your contribution in the following JSON format:
+    - Append your contribution in the following JSON format:
       ```js
       export default [
           {
               title: "API Name",
               description: "Brief description of the API.",
-              category: "APIs",
+              category: "tools",
               contributor: {
                   name: "yourname",
                   github: "https://github.com/yourgithub"